huggingface/blog/intel-fast-embedding.md

 model = IPEXModel.from_pretrained("Intel/bge-small-en-v1.5-rag-int8-static")
 ```

-And encode sentences using the [Transformers](https://github.com/huggingface/transformers) library :
+Encoding sentences into vectors can be done similarly to what we are used to with the [Transformers](https://github.com/huggingface/transformers) library:

 ```python
 from transformers import AutoTokenizer